 Every Second Counts

-A recent article in the Financial Times analysed Samsung’s response to the Galaxy Note 7 Crisis.
+Last year, an interesting article analysed Samsung’s response to the Galaxy Note 7 Crisis.

 The conclusion was simple: